 Constructive notice may be defined as being charged by law with notice of the effect on title to an interest in real property of the contents of a document or of other facts without knowledge of the document itself or the facts themselves.
 A document recorded in the real property records in the office of the county clerk and recorder is constructive notice of its existence and of its contents to all persons subsequently acquiring an interest in the real property affected by that document even if the document is not properly indexed or copied in the records by the clerk and recorder.
-While the recording of a document is constructive notice to the persons subsequently acquiring an interest in the real property affected by that document, a title examiner is only responsible for analyzing the effect on title of those recorded documents which would be revealed by a properly conducted search of the real property records by the title examiner (See Title Standard 1.1.3) or which are contained in the abstract of title examined by the title examiner (See Title Standard 1.1.4).
+While the recording of a document is constructive notice to the persons subsequently acquiring an interest in the real property affected by that document subsequently acquiring an interest in the real property affected by the term of the recording of a document is constructive notice to the persons subsequently acquiring an interest in the real property affected by that document subsequently acquiring an interest in the real property affected by that document, a title examiner is only responsible for analyzing the effect on title of those recorded documents which would be revealed by a properly conducted search of the real property records by the title examiner (See Title Standard 1.1.3) or which are contained in the abstract of title examined by the title examiner (See Title Standard 1.1.4).